7 of the best Tokyo Winter Illuminations

 Shibuya - Ao no Dokutsu one of the Tokyo winter illuminations with blue LED string lights wrapped on trees.

-The Blue Grotto situated in Shibuya, is possibly one of the most famous sets of Tokyo winter illuminations.
-Commonly known as the Ao no Dokutsu (青の洞窟).
-These illuminations originally started in Nakameguro in 2014 and moved to Shibuya just outside of the NHK headquarters.
+The Blue Grotto, situated in Shibuya, is possibly one of the most famous sets of Tokyo winter illuminations.
+Commonly known as the Ao no Dokutsu (青の洞窟), these illuminations originally started in Nakameguro in 2014, but moved to Shibuya, just outside of the NHK headquarters.

-As you might have guessed the 600,000 lights that line this short stretch are all blue and there are strip lights along the site as well to make the avenue of trees seem like a blue cave as you wander through them.
-Extending along Shibuya Koen Dori Street down through Yoyogi Park it’s another magical winter wonderland.
+As you might have guessed, the 600,000 lights that line this short but stunning stretch are all blue, and there are strip lights along the site as well to make the avenue of trees seem like a blue cave as you wander through them.
+Extending along Shibuya Koen Dori Street and down through Yoyogi Park, it’s another magical winter wonderland.
 In recent years, a small Christmas market with delicious food and holiday goods has popped up along the route!

 Location: Shibuya Koen Dori Street – Yoyogi-Hachiman or Harajuku Station

-So which to choose?
-There are plenty of choices available on our list, and a lot more are available on top of these too.
-Why not spend your next winter in Japan exploring these Tokyo Winter Illuminations?
+So, which to choose?
+There are plenty of choices available on our list, as well as options outside of this blog.
+Why not spend your next winter in Japan exploring these Tokyo winter illuminations?
 Contact us to find out how to live and study in Japan.

 Share this article